na-na-hi/renget/archive/pcrgjpstartguide.md

 A - A limited unit will have a re-run 6 months after its release.
 Afterwards, they generally come back once a year, near their original release window.
 Permanents do not receive re-runs.

 Q -  **When is the next Prifes?**
-A - Who the fuck knows.
-We usually get one at the end of the month in Feb (Anniversary) and August (Half Anniversary) guaranteed.
-Other than that, could be any time.
+A -  Typically, we will see a prifes on these dates:
+		Last day of February
+		During Golden Week
+		Last day of August
+		Last day of December

 Q - **I got Neneka & Ames before needing to spark, is it worth it to finish the spark?
 Who would I pick?**
-A - There are currently a total of 19 Prifes units, so yes.
-The only wrong answer is anyone in C tier, but I would advise picking P.Rei or P.Yui for early game arena shit stomping, GreAnne, Laby or Christina for future proofing in other high level game modes like CB and Luna Tower.
+A - Yes.
+The only wrong answer is anyone in B tier, but it also depends on the units you've got.
+Asking in the thread with an image of your rolls is a great way to get advice on who to spark.

 Q - **Princess Connect is crashing on Launch on my Bluestacks Emulator, what do I do?**
-A - This is due to the Unity Engine update on April 12th, forced on April 15th.
+A - This is due to the Unity Engine update on April 12th, forced on April 15th, 2023.
 You'll need to create a new instance and make sure that you have it running on Android 11 (Beta)

 Q - **I did the above and now I'm seeing pink textures everywhere, is there a fix?**
 A - Go into your setting and change your Graphics Rendered & Interface Renderer to "Direct X".
 It might be set to "OpenGL" by default.